 Also see . . .

 1. Uncovering the Story of Fort Blue Mounds.
-Link to an article by Robert A. Birmingham in the Wisconsin Magazine of History on the history and excavation of the fort.
-(Submitted on September 7, 2010, by William J. Toman of Green Lake, Wisconsin.)
+Link to an article by Robert A. Birmingham (Submitted on September 7, 2010, by William J. Toman of Green Lake, Wisconsin.)

 2. Dane County Historical Society.
 Society newsletter articles on the Blackhawk War and marker series, especially mentioning this marker.
 (Submitted on October 10, 2011, by William J. Toman of Green Lake, Wisconsin.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 21, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 1,572 times since then and 2 times this year.
+It was originally submitted on June 21, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 1,706 times since then and 61 times this year.
 Last updated on September 7, 2010, by William J. Toman of Green Lake, Wisconsin.
 Photos: 1, 2, 3. submitted on June 21, 2010, by William J. Toman of Green Lake, Wisconsin. • Craig Swain was the editor who published this page.